Whiting Petroleum: Completion Schedule Explains Weak Q2 Production, But Leverage Remains A Challenge

 While the higher expected production volumes in the second half should help to improve cash flow, such improvement will be insufficient to bridge the gap to the planned ~$530 million spending without an increase in oil prices.

-On July 19, 2017, Whiting agreed to settle for $35 million the contingent payment that the buyer of Whiting’s North Ward Estes field agreed to in 2016.
+On July 19, 2017, Whiting agreed to settle for $35 million, the contingent payment that the buyer of Whiting’s North Ward Estes field agreed to in 2016.
 The contingent payment was an option on oil prices and was capped at $100 million.
-The cash proceeds are not reflected in the second quarter balance sheet, but are not sufficient to avoid an increase in the revolver balance by the end of the year (barring a meaningful increase in oil prices).
+The cash proceeds are not reflected in the second-quarter balance sheet, but are not sufficient to avoid an increase in the revolver balance by the end of the year (barring a meaningful increase in oil prices).

 Is The Sale Of Redtail On The Horizon?